ccancellieri/ckanext-jsonschema/README.md

 At this point, the request is sent to the backend, and validation also occurs on this side.
 If there are no errors, the process is completed; otherwise the page is reloaded and the errors are displayed on the top.

+### Important Notes

+To be able to use insert the "license" field in the json body, this plugin creates the a schema file for license the first time it is needed.
+This file is written at PATH_SCHEMA/PATH_CORE_SCHEMA, so the process MUST have permission to write at PATH_SCHEMA, otherwise the startup will file (the creation of subpaths is managed by the code).

+From CKAN 2.8.9 it should be possible to create the file at the startup, so the lazy machinery could be avoided.